dylan-lang/opendylan/documentation/website/source/news/2014/01/28/call-for-help.rst

 Code Mirror Editor Support
 --------------------------

-We'd like to have Code Mirror support for Dylan.
+We'd like to have `Code Mirror`_ support for Dylan.
 This would initially involve correcting our existing syntax highlighting and then moving into further improvements like supporting auto-indentation and other Code Mirror features.

-This would improve the experience of editing Dylan in the Light Table IDE.
+This would improve the experience of editing Dylan in the `Light Table IDE`_.

+This would involve writing JavaScript code.

 Library Improvements
 --------------------